 - It is worth noting that in the ancient world, the term used for "great/huge fish" could have referred to any sea creature, fish, or mammal.
 In the beliefs of the ancient world, large sea creatures represented the forces of chaos that were overcome by the creator deity in the act of creation.
-Here, as always, Yahweh is portrayed as in complete control of the sea creatures-this one is simply doing his bidding.21 - Jonah's prayer life is steeped in the Psalms, the prayer book of Israel.22 - Although Jonah has begun to pray fervently, he never expresses repentance, and in verse 2:8, he
+Here, as always, Yahweh is portrayed as in complete control of the sea creatures-this one is simply doing his bidding.19 - Jonah's prayer life is steeped in the Psalms, the prayer book of Israel.20 - Although Jonah has begun to pray fervently, he never expresses repentance, and in verse 2:8, he seems closed to the fact that pagan sailors just turned to Yahweh.
+"He does not appreciate the breadth of divine mercy."21 the most unforgettable, fascinating, enduring lesson that we take away from Jonah and the whale is not how Jonah got swallowed by a whale and lived to tell about it . . .

-- seems closed to the fact that pagan sailors just turned to Yahweh.
-"He does not appreciate the breadth of divine mercy."23 - Verse 9 is the "climax of Jonah's prayer of confession, hope, and faith."
+Verse 9 is the "climax of Jonah's prayer of confession, hope, and faith."
 He declares, "Salvation comes from the Lord!"
-Where the storm revealed divine mercy or amazing grace to the sailors, the great fish did the same for Jonah.24 Although he is somewhat selfabsorbed, this prophet acknowledges that it is indeed God who has saved him, and he commits to obeying God.
+Where the storm revealed divine mercy or amazing grace to the sailors, the great fish did the same for Jonah.22 Although he is somewhat selfabsorbed, this prophet acknowledges that it is indeed God who has saved him, and he commits to obeying God.